flux-capacitor-io/flux-capacitor-client/README.md

 - **It is not automatic** — for performance reasons, content filtering is not applied implicitly (e.g. during search or document deserialization)
 - If no method is annotated with `@FilterContent`, the object is returned unmodified

 ---

+## Kotlin Support

+Flux Capacitor provides full support for Kotlin, including:

+- Use of `record`-like [data classes](https://kotlinlang.org/docs/data-classes.html),
+- Optional types (e.g., `String?`) instead of `@Nullable`,
+- Seamless use of Kotlin-specific language features (e.g., `when`, `sealed class`, `companion object`),
+- Support for `Class<T>` parameters passed as `MyClass::class` or `MyClass::class.java`,
+- Automatic recognition of Kotlin modules during deserialization (see below).

+### Automatic Jackson Integration

+Flux Capacitor includes [Jackson Kotlin Module](https://github.com/FasterXML/jackson-module-kotlin) integration when available on the classpath.
+You do **not** need to manually register the module or use a service loader.
+If the `jackson-module-kotlin` dependency is present, it will be loaded dynamically for JSON (de)serialization.

+> 💡 If the module is missing, Flux Capacitor will fall back gracefully to standard Jackson behavior — no errors or
+> warnings.

+This enables correct serialization and deserialization of Kotlin constructs like:

+- default parameters,
+- `val` / `var` fields,
+- nullability,
+- `data class` equality and hashing,
+- and Kotlin-style constructor parameter mapping.

+> **Note:** Flux Capacitor does *not* require a Kotlin dependency itself.
+Kotlin support is purely optional and works
+> automatically when Kotlin and its Jackson module are used in your application.

+---